 We’ve moved! — the courthouse annex is being remodeled so we are at 103 E. Houston, St., Jasper, TX 75951.
 That is across from the southwest corner of the courthouse.
 Our phone number remains the same, 409-384-3721, and our office hours are Monday – Friday, 8 am to 4:30 pm.

-Jasper County’s Texas A&M AgriLife Extension services offers a variety of educational outreach services including programs such as Master Gardener, Master Naturalist and Master Wellness; 4-H and youth education; diabetes, health and nutrition education; and Ag and natural resources programs.
+Jasper County’s Texas A&M AgriLife Extension services offers a variety of educational outreach services including programs such as Master Gardener, Master Naturalist and Master Wellness; 4-H and youth education; health and nutrition education; and Ag and natural resources programs.

 Jasper County is located in East Texas and the county seat, Jasper, is 115 miles northeast of Houston and 23 miles west of the Sabine River and Louisiana.
 It lies half way between Beaumont and Lufkin.
 Jasper is surrounded by numerous rivers, national and state forests for fishing, hunting, camping and boating, and three major lakes, Lake Sam Rayburn, Toledo Bend and Steinhagen, also known as Dam B.

 The 4-H program in Jasper County offers a variety of activities for youth who are in third grade through 19 years of age.
 The Jasper County Junior Livestock Show and Sale is in March.
 Click on the 4-H tab for newsletters and links to state 4-H websites.